Steve Johnson (baseball): Baltimore Orioles

-On July 30, he was traded with minor leaguer Josh Bell to the Baltimore Orioles for George Sherrill.
-He finished the season with the Bowie Baysox.
-Overall, he went a combined 12–7 with a 3.41 ERA in 27 games (25 starts).
+On July 30, 2009, Johnson was traded with minor leaguer Josh Bell to the Baltimore Orioles in exchange for George Sherrill.
+He finished the season with the Double-A Bowie Baysox.
+Overall, Johnson went a combined 12–7 with a 3.41 ERA in 27 games (25 starts).

-The San Francisco Giants selected him in the 2009 Rule 5 Draft, but he was returned to the Orioles on March 16, 2010.
+The San Francisco Giants selected Johnson in the 2009 Rule 5 draft, but he was returned to the Orioles on March 16, 2010.

 Johnson had his contract purchased by the Orioles on June 3, 2012, but was immediately optioned to the Triple-A Norfolk Tides.
-He was called up to the major leagues for the first time on July 1, 2012, in Seattle, but did not play in the two games before he was optioned down again.
-He finally made his major league debut on July 15, 2012 against the Detroit Tigers in Baltimore.
-On August 8, 2012, he started and won his first game against the Seattle Mariners, 23 years to the day after his father pitched his first victory for the Orioles.
+He was called up to the major leagues for the first time on July 1, for a series against the Seattle Mariners, but did not play in the two games before he was optioned down again.
+Johnson finally made his major league debut on July 15, against the Detroit Tigers in Baltimore.
+On August 8, he started and won his first game against the Mariners, 23 years to the day after his father recorded his first victory for the Orioles.

-On April 24, 2013, Johnson was sent to the Norfolk Tides on a rehab assignment.
+On April 24, 2013, Johnson was sent to Triple-A Norfolk on a rehab assignment.
 He was brought up to the Orioles on May 11 to start against the Minnesota Twins, and optioned back to Norfolk the next day.
 He was recalled on May 25 when Pedro Strop was placed on the disabled list.

-Johnson was outrighted off the Orioles roster on October 24, 2014.
-He elected free agency following the season on November 3.
+Johnson did not appear for Baltimore during the 2014 season, recording a 7.11 ERA and 0-2 record across 13 starts in Triple-A. On October 24, 2014, he was removed from the 40-man roster and sent outright to Norfolk.
+Johnson elected free agency following the season on November 3.

-On January 27, 2015, Johnson re-signed with the Orioles on a new minor league contract that included an invitation to spring training.
-He was added back to the Orioles roster on September 1, 2015.
-He was non-tendered and became a free agent on December 2.
+On January 27, 2015, Johnson re-signed with the Orioles organization on a minor league contract that included an invitation to spring training.
+He was added back to the Orioles' roster on September 1.
+Johnson made six appearances for Baltimore, but struggled to a 10.14 ERA with three strikeouts across 5 1/3 innings pitched.
+Johnson was designated for assignment by the Orioles on December 2, following the acquisitions of Mark Trumbo and C. J. Riefenhauser.
+He was non-tendered and became a free agent the same day.

-Texas Rangers

-On January 29, 2016, Johnson signed a minor league contract with the Texas Rangers, with an invitation to Spring Training.
-He was released on March 14.